remarkjs/remark/readme.md

 to get started.
 See [`support.md`][support] for ways to get help.
 Ideas for new plugins and tools can be posted in [`remarkjs/ideas`][ideas].
-Join us in [spectrum][chat] to chat with the community and contributors.
+Join us in [Discussions][chat] to chat with the community and contributors.

 A curated list of awesome resources can be found in [**awesome remark**][awesome].